vertica/vertica-containers/UDx-container/README.md

     vsql -p 11233 -U dbadmin
 ```

-Outside the VSDK container, the Vertica port is mapped to the non-standard port `11233`.
+Outside the VSDK container, the Vertica port is mapped to (in this example case) the non-standard port `11233`.
+The port number is chosen at random each time.
 The `-U dbadmin` connects to Vertica as the DBADMIN user.
 The database does not have any other users defined.
 DBADMIN has a blank password in this container's database, and has permission to manipulate UDx libraries in the container's database.

 ## Stop and remove the test Vertica server